dart-lang/site-www/src/content/interop/js-interop/usage.md

 Typically, you access a JavaScript API by making it available somewhere within the [global JS scope].
 To call and receive JS values from this API, you use [`external` interop members](#interop-members).
-In order to construct and provide types for JS values, you use and declare [interop types] (#interop-types), which also contain interop members.
-To pass Dart values like `List`s or `Function` to interop members or convert from JS values to Dart values, you will use [conversion functions] unless the interop member is [declared with a primitive].
+In order to construct and provide types for JS values, you use and declare [interop types](#interop-types), which also contain interop members.
+To pass Dart values like `List`s or `Function` to interop members or convert from JS values to Dart values, you use [conversion functions] unless the interop member [contains a primitive type].

 ## Interop types

 When interacting with a JS value, you need to provide a Dart type for it.
 You can do this by either using or declaring an interop type.
 Interop types are either a ["JS type"] provided by Dart or an [extension type] wrapping an interop type.

 Interop types allow you to provide an interface for a JS value and lets you declare interop APIs for its members.
 They are also used in the signature of other interop APIs.

 ```dart
 extension type Window(JSObject _) implements JSObject {}
 ```

-`Window` here is an interop type for an arbitrary `JSObject`.
-There is no runtime guarantee that `Window` is actually a JS [`Window`].
-See [the extension types documentation] for more info on the runtime semantics of extension types.
+`Window` is an interop type for an arbitrary `JSObject`.
+There is no [runtime guarantee] that `Window` is actually a JS [`Window`].
 There also is no conflict with any other interop interface that is defined for the same value.
-If you do want to check that `Window` is actually a JS `Window`, you can [check the type of the JS value through interop].
+If you want to check that `Window` is actually a JS `Window`, you can [check the type of the JS value through interop].

-You can also declare your own interop type for the JS types Dart provides by wrapping them or an interop type they implement with no conflict:
+You can also declare your own interop type for the JS types Dart provides by wrapping them:

 ```dart
 extension type Array._(JSArray<JSAny?> _) implements JSArray<JSAny?> {